Capitol Police officer Brian Sicknick, who engaged rioters, suffered two strokes and died of natural causes, officials say

 Diaz said Sicknick suffered two strokes at the base of the brain stem caused by a clot in an artery that supplies blood to that area of the body.
 Diaz said he could not comment on whether Sicknick had a preexisting medical condition, citing privacy laws.

+Macchiaroli said additional evidence of some conduct by rioters could emerge independently, which prosecutors could argue contributed to the strokes.
+But he said that “any defense attorney . . . would use the medical examiner’s conclusions as clear-cut evidence of reasonable doubt.”

+In explaining the decision, the medical examiner’s office provided an updated timeline leading up to Sicknick’s death.
+A statement says Sicknick collapsed 7 hours and 40 minutes after he was sprayed, and then died nearly 24 hours after that.

 Sicknick was among hundreds of officers who confronted the violent mob that took over the Capitol, seeking to overturn the election Donald Trump had lost.
+Nearly 140 officers were assaulted, authorities said, facing some rioters armed with ax handles, bats, metal batons, wooden poles, hockey sticks and other weapons.

-In early February, the officer, who grew up in South River, N.J., was honored at the U.S. Capitol.
+In early February, Sicknick, who grew up in South River, N.J., was honored at the U.S. Capitol.
 His remains were interred at Arlington National Cemetery.

-Police said that Sicknick, who joined the Capitol Police in 2008, collapsed after he had returned to his office following the riot and was taken to a hospital, where he died.
-The case is being investigated by D.C. police, who handle all deaths in the District, along with the Capitol Police and the FBI.
+His death is being investigated by D.C. police, who handle all deaths in the District; the Capitol Police; and the FBI.

-Acting U.S. attorney general Jeffrey A. Rosen said in a Jan.
-8 statement that Sicknick died of “the injuries he suffered defending the U.S. Capitol.”
+In a Jan.
+8 statement, then-acting U.S. attorney general Jeffrey A. Rosen said Sicknick died of “the injuries he suffered defending the U.S. Capitol.”
 He promised that local and federal authorities would “spare no resources in investigating and holding accountable those responsible.”

-The Capitol Police had previously said in a statement that Sicknick “was injured while physically engaging with protesters.”
+The Capitol Police said in a statement soon after the riot that Sicknick “was injured while physically engaging with protesters.”

-Christopher Geldart, the District’s acting deputy mayor for public safety, said Monday the medical examiner’s office “took the appropriate amount of time to evaluate all the evidence” in Sicknick’s death, which he said including reviewing videos, statements from officers and the results of toxicology screens.
+Christopher Geldart, the District’s acting deputy mayor for public safety, said Monday that the medical examiner’s office “took the appropriate amount of time to evaluate all the evidence” in Sicknick’s death, which he said including reviewing videos, statements from officers and the results of toxicology screens.

 Geldart said Diaz “felt he was able to make this call in good conscience.”

-In March, two men were accused of assaulting Sicknick with chemical spray during the riot.
+In March, two men — Julian Elie Khater, 32, of Pennsylvania, and George Pierre Tanios, 39, of West Virginia — were accused of assaulting Sicknick with chemical spray during the riot.

 At the time of the arrests, the autopsy had not been completed.

-Julian Elie Khater, 32, of Pennsylvania and George Pierre Tanios, 39, of Morgantown, W.Va., grew up together in New Jersey, authorities said.
+Tanios’s attorney, Beth Gross with the federal public defender service, declined to comment on the ruling.
+Attorneys for Khater on Monday did not respond to inquiries.

 Arrest papers allege that Khater and Tanios were at the Lower West Terrace of the Capitol at 2:14 p.m. on Jan.
 6, where Sicknick and other officers were standing behind metal bicycle racks.

-“Give me that bear sh--,” Khater said to Tanios on a recorded video, according to court documents.
+“Give me that bear s---,” Khater said to Tanios on a recorded video, according to court documents.

 About nine minutes later, those documents say, after Khater said he had been sprayed with something, Khater is seen on video discharging a canister of a toxic substance into the face of Sicknick and two other officers.

 In a statement after Sicknick died, his family said, “Brian is a hero and that is what we would like people to remember.”
-The family said that at that time, the “direct causes” of his injuries were unknown.
+The family said at that time that the “direct causes” of his injuries were unknown.

 Sicknick grew up in a New Jersey borough south of New Brunswick, the youngest of three brothers.
 He is survived his siblings, Ken and Craig, his parents Charles and Gladys Sicknick, and his companion of 11 years, Sandra Garza.